 There is a restroom building with hot showers and flush toilets, and power for those that need to plug in a hair dryer.

 The trails are FANTASTIC!
 Trails are very well marked, but recommend you do get a map so you know where you are!
-You can get one at the Visitors Center near Olema or from Amanda if she has any.
+You can get one at the Visitors Center near Olema.
 Here's a tip...
 If you want to get back to the camp, just head for Five Brooks staging area.
 The camp is located just below the staging area.

 Or go to the Visitors Center via Rift Zone trail (approx. 5 miles).
 This is a beautiful easy ride, just a short bit of steep down hill at the beginning before the bridge.